lraycheva/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 ### Hibernation

 Workspaces can be configured to use hibernation in order to free up system resources.
 Apps in hibernated Workspaces are closed and when the user activates the Workspace, they are loaded again in the same configuration.
-This allows for a more flexible system resource usage, as a single Workspace may contain many apps and the user may be working simultaneously with several Workspaces, not taking into account other applications that may already be heavily consuming system resources.
+This allows for a more flexible system resource usage, as a single Workspace may contain many apps and the user may be working simultaneously with several Workspaces, not taking into account other apps that may already be heavily consuming system resources.

 By default, hibernation is disabled.
 To enable and configure hibernating Workspaces, use the `hibernation` property of the `workspaces` key in the configuration object for the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library.
 The following example demonstrates how to allow only three active Workspaces at a time and how to hibernate all Workspaces that have been inactive for 1 minute: